Here are some recommendations on how to improve your data exporting performance, i.e. export data faster and more reliable.

 - Turn on the Batch mode option.
 This option is available if the parent options are turned on and when the target database was registered using FD engine (see the beginning of the topic).
 In this mode, SQL commands are combined in batches, which are passed and executed together.
 The size of the batches is directly proportional to Commit interval.

-- In Field Mappings section:
+- In the Field Mappings section:

 - Remove columns you don't need to have in the target.
 Note that BLOB and long text columns require more time to export.